 It was at Mount Sinai that a number of gastrointestinal diseases were first identified or studied with the goal of finding a treatment or cure.
 These include the first descriptions of Crohn’s disease and benign paroxysmal peritonitis, among many others.

 Today, Mount Sinai gastroenterologists care for more patients with inflammatory bowel disease (IBD) than any medical center in the country.
-Gastroenterologists from throughout the New York tri-state area send their most challenging cases to our IBD physicians.
+Gastroenterologists from throughout the New York tri-state area send their most challenging cases to our IBD physicians, now working in the uniquely multi-disciplinary Susan and Leonard Feinstein Clinical Inflammatory Bowel Disease Center.
 Patients with neuroendocrine tumors from throughout the area and around the country come to Mount Sinai for our expertise in diagnosis and treatment.
-In addition we have a new, state-of-the-art endoscopy suite to utilize the exceptional diagnostic and treatment skills of our endoscopists.
+In addition we have a state-of-the-art endoscopy suite to utilize the exceptional diagnostic and treatment skills of our endoscopists.

 Our clinicians and researchers are developing new tools for non-invasive diagnosis of gastrointestinal cancers as well as reaching out to the community to develop culturally appropriate means of encouraging cancer screening.